SQL-MisterMagoo/BlazorBinding/README.md

 ## Using CascadingValue To Share A Global Component - Dialog
 Demonstrates how to use CascadingValue to share a component from MainLayout so that it is globally accessible.

+## Autocomplete text input
+Demonstrates how to perform autocomplete on a text input.

 ### Summary

 In all cases, some kind of callback action is required to notify the parent component of a change in the data.